emmanuelrondeau/qwery2/README.md

 ### Images

-If you're a copyright owner of any of the images hosted, and wish to exercise your right to remove your content, please [create an issue](https://gitlab.com/queerwinnipeg/queerwinnipeg.ca/-/issues).
-We unfortunately don't have an email currently.
+Images, except where otherwise specified, are copyrighted.
+We do however use copyrighted material for articles.
+If you're a copyright owner of any of the images hosted, and wish to exercise your right to remove your content, please [create an issue](https://gitlab.com/queerwinnipeg/queerwinnipeg.ca/-/issues) or email [hello@queerwinnipeg.ca](mailto:hello@queerwinnipeg.ca?subject=Content%20Takedown%20Request).

 ## Contributing